 Los Angeles Civil Harassment Restraining Order Attorney

 California works to protect individuals facing harassment through civil harassment restraining orders.
 A Civil Harassment Restraining Order can keep someone, by law, from stalking, threatening, harassing, or abusing you.
+If you need a restraining order, call Hurwitz Law Group so that our Los Angeles restraining order attorney for help.

 You can file for a civil harassment restraining order if you are experiencing one of the following in a way that seriously annoys or scares you: